OpenWrt apu4c4 Router - OS & Software

 This one is a PITA to use and I couldn’t get it to start containers properly.

-As far as I can tell, it doesn’t run /sbin/init in the containers at all.
+As far as I can tell, it doesn’t run /sbin/init

 You can’t do anything in them like this.
 Also making networking work is a chore.
 Default config comes with no networking support.